Welcome to the Lynx Classroom

 Infused into everything students learn and do in the Lynx classroom are opportunities to practice healthy social skills as well as deepen their understanding of personal identity.
 Lynx and Otters students jointly participate in PORTAL, a gender-specific academic program that teaches about the “Power of Responsibility, Teamwork, Adolescence, and Learning.”
 As 5th and 6th graders, Lynx students also begin to take on some of the responsibilities of being the “olders” at Great Expectations School.
 One of the most exciting aspects of entering 5th grade at GES is that students get to have a “younger” Reading Buddy for the first time, which means they will have the chance to practice leadership and be a reading mentor to someone in the Bear Cubs, Fawns or Wolves class.
 At the beginning and end of every day, Lynx students come together in the Circle of Power and Respect.
 This is a safe place where Lynx students are able to deepen their relationships with each other, practice key social skills, review critical academics and build community through fun and laughter!

-Watch the Sentence Structure Video from the Class of '21
+Watch the Sentence Structure Video from the classroom of '21

 Chuck has taught in many different capacities over his career, including urban and rural locations, and settings that include a residential treatment facility, charter schools, and traditional school districts.
 He has taught different ability levels, from remedial and ELL populations to honors classes.
 As a result, he has incorporated high levels of differentiation and responded effectively to the needs of those students in Special Education, experiencing high poverty, or learning English.
 He has worked outside of education as well, including as a sales representative, an aikido instructor, and a freelance writer.
 He brings a broad base of knowledge and experience to his instruction.
 While growing up in Cook County, Chuck was influenced by many fine teachers in Grand Portage and Grand Marais.
 Those experiences influence his interactions with students in his classroom.
 Outside of the classroom, Chuck enjoys many of the outdoor activities Cook County has to offer.